Elephant (album): Critical reception

 Elephant received widespread acclaim from music critics; review aggregating website Metacritic reports a normalized score of 92 out of 100 based on 28 reviews, indicating "universal acclaim".
-In a perfect 5 star review, AllMusic critic Heather Phares said Elephant "overflows with quality".
-David Fricke of Rolling Stone called Elephant "a work of pulverizing perfection," and believed it exceeded "the plantation holler of 2000's De Stijl and 2001's White Blood Cells with blues that both pop and bleed".
-John Mulvey of NME rated the album 9/10 and stated that "The eloquence, barbarism, tenderness and sweat-drenched vitality of Elephant make it the most fully [sic]realised White Stripes album yet."
-The Los Angeles Times's Robert Hilburn claimed that the band earned more respect "than any other U.S. band since Nirvana and Nine Inch Nails" and compared the listening experience of Elephant to "playing chess with a tournament pro -- an experience so full of unexpected twists and turns that you find yourself trying to guess where he's (Jack) going, only to marvel at his choices."

-Alexis Petridis of The Guardian called Elephant their "apotheosis" and wrote that "the White Stripes' music seems almost elemental, their power undeniable: it is clear why they are the only band to have transcended the indie ghetto."
+According to Times & Transcript journalist Jason Murray, Elephant "was accepted widely for its mix of hard rocking, garage sounding, disco metal mix that made even the biggest critics think again."
+In a perfect five-star review, AllMusic critic Heather Phares said Elephant "overflows with quality".
+David Fricke of Rolling Stone called Elephant "a work of pulverizing perfection," and believed it exceeded "the plantation holler of 2000's De Stijl and 2001's White Blood Cells with blues that both pop and bleed."

+John Mulvey of NME rated Elephant 9/10 and stated that "The eloquence, barbarism, tenderness and sweat-drenched vitality of Elephant make it the most fully [sic]realised White Stripes album yet."
+The Los Angeles Timess Robert Hilburn claimed that the band earned more respect "than any other U.S. band since Nirvana and Nine Inch Nails" and compared the listening experience to "playing chess with a tournament pro -- an experience so full of unexpected twists and turns that you find yourself trying to guess where he's [Jack] going, only to marvel at his choices."
+Alexis Petridis of The Guardian called it their "apotheosis" and wrote that "the White Stripes' music seems almost elemental, their power undeniable: it is clear why they are the only band to have transcended the indie ghetto."
 Uncut magazine remarked that "Elephant is where the tabloid phenomenon of summer 2001 prove they are no flash in the pan by making a truly phenomenal record."

 In contrast, Jon Pareles of The New York Times, while praising the continuation of their "back to basics" template, felt that "the quest—for something that might as well be called heart—is still ahead of them."
 Rob Brunner of Entertainment Weekly deemed Elephant a "front-loaded Jack White powerhouse" and called the band half-talented, criticizing Meg's drumming.
 Brent DiCrescenzo of Pitchfork was similarly negative in his review, believing Jack's blending of elements seemed superficial and Meg's drumming was "pancake-handed".
 Lorraine Ali of Newsweek criticized the band's gimmicks but concluded that the album "still sounds great."

 Elephant was named the best album of 2003 by Loudwire, NME, and Spin.
-It also placed highly in other end-of-year lists, including The Village Voice's "Pazz & Jop" poll and The Guardian's roundup.
+It also placed highly in other end-of-year lists, including The Village Voices Pazz & Jop poll and The Guardians roundup.
 The record netted the band their first Grammy Awards at the 2004 ceremony, winning the Best Alternative Music Album and Best Rock Song ("Seven Nation Army") awards, in addition to the band's only nomination for the Album of the Year award.
 It also won Best International Album at the 2004 Meteor Music Awards, and was nominated for Best Album at the 2003 MTV Europe Music Awards, International Album at the 2004 Brit Awards, and Best Album at the 2004 Shockwaves NME Awards.